A hybrid flash array is a solid-state storage system that contains a mix of flash memory drives and hard disk drives (HDD).

 Considering cost per transaction -- rather than cost per IOPS or cost per gigabyte -- all flash is the cheapest option.
 Workloads that demand a lot from storage have a lower cost per transaction on all-flash arrays, whereas low transaction workloads cost less on hybrid storage arrays.

-Users will notice a difference with all-flash arrays, especially in fundamentally high-latency environments, such as virtual desktop infrastructure (VDI) deployments.
+Users will notice a difference with all-flash arrays, especially in fundamentally high-latency environments, such as VDI deployments.
 With a technology that already faces failure simply if users don't like it, adding some SSDs could be the difference between a successful VDI deployment and one that fails.
 That said, any applications can benefit from hybrid flash storage.

 Learn about the enterprise features and benefits of all-flash storage arrays and find out why more companies are choosing to adopt them.